blueSparrow2000/DiceBlackJack/README.md

 2025.05.19 Now dealer's dice type is separate from the players (currently dealer does not use dice effects)
 Score viewer now takes bust into account
-Casual mode: Win 10 times with 4 lives.
+Casual mode: Win 10 times with 5 lives.
+Grants a die with random ability each time you lose Infinite mode: (Not tested) How far can you go with 5 lives?
 Grants a die with random ability each time you lose

 TBU: